 Technology leaders in today’s financial sector have to operate with an algorithmic mindset—belief in the power of data, software assets and algorithms to be a game changer for their organization—and keep up with the fast moving emerging technology, open source software trends, regulatory climate and laws impacting their business.
 They should actively think about data monetization and democratization strategies.
 Active participation in peer forums to learn and exchange ideas, encouraging innovation and building team culture that is open-minded and collaborative in partnering with the business is key to solve their complex challenges.

-Speed of technology innovation, digitization and proliferation of cloud, artificial intelligence, and other emerging technologies are forcing companies across all industries to take a look their traditional IT operating models.
-These days, business units expect IT not to just develop and support their core business applications but also enable them with modern, scalable, and agile capabilities (Cloud, DevOps, real-time information delivery etc.,) and assist in the development of customer-facing products and services.
+Speed of technology innovation, digitization and proliferation of cloud, artificial intelligence, and other emerging technologies are forcing companies across all industries to take a look at their traditional IT operating models.
+These days, business units expect IT not to just develop and support their core business applications but also enable them with modern, scalable, and agile capabilities (Cloud, DevOps, real-time information delivery, etc.,) and assist in the development of customer-facing products and services.
 As a result, the traditional IT model which was more centralized and back-office focused is getting more fragmented and distributed throughout the organization and is starting to operate at three levels within the same organization.
 You can visualize these levels as three cogs in a wheel, well-coordinated and moving in the same direction at the same speed, enabling one another towards the common business goals and objectives.

-The three levels are as follows
+The three levels are as follows:

 Level 1: Back office IT and Modern infrastructure enablement

-The primary focus is on supporting core back office business applications, modern capabilities, cloud based infrastructure and timely delivery of business information
+The primary focus is on supporting core back office business applications, modern capabilities, cloud-based infrastructure and timely delivery of business information.

 Level 2: Innovation and engineering

-The primary focus is on leveraging emerging technologies and software engineering capabilities to develop common software assets which can be monetized and leveraged to boost productivity and lower costs within the organization
+The primary focus is on leveraging emerging technologies and software engineering capabilities to develop common software assets which can be monetized and leveraged to boost productivity and lower costs within the organization.

 Level 3: Business Technology

-These are teams that are embedded within the business units and focus on leveraging common software components from Level 2 to develop business solutions which are more front office focused
+These are teams that are embedded within the business units and focus on leveraging common software components from Level 2 to develop business solutions which are more front office focused.

 Many firms are still struggling through this transition period and few have ploughed ahead because of their progressive vision, IT leadership and organizational culture to collaborate and adapt to external change.
-But I am fully convinced that there is no “one size fits all” IT function anymore and the distributed IT operating model will be a critical driver for enterprises to develop differentiating technology capabilities in today’s digital age
+But I am fully convinced that there is no “one-size-fits-all” IT function anymore and the distributed IT operating model will be a critical driver for enterprises to develop differentiating technology capabilities in today’s digital age.

 Analytics Finds a Place for itself in Banks

 The banking/financial services industry is being disrupted by new business models and digital platforms.
 Technology enabled start-ups are entering the market and banks are heavily investing in developing digital and mobile capabilities to win in the market.
 Data and analytics is the core foundation of their digital strategies.
-Without having a clear integrated view of all the customer transactions, interactions, behaviors and preferences, banks cannot successfully segment, personalize and create delightful digital experiences for their existing customers and new customers with the right portfolio of products and services through the right channels.
+Without having a clear integrated view of the entire customer transactions, interactions, behaviors and preferences, banks cannot successfully segment, personalize and create delightful digital experiences for their existing customers and new customers with the right portfolio of products and services through the right channels.

-The rise of massively parallel computing infrastructure like Hadoop, Spark, machine learning, deep learning, knowledge graphs, voice-to-text software etc., has created huge opportunities for financial institutions to process massive volumes of data and apply advanced analytical techniques at low costs to improve their core operational processes and enable data driven decision making, higher productivity, and lower costs.
+The rise of massively parallel computing infrastructure like Hadoop, Spark, machine learning, deep learning, knowledge graphs, voice-to-text software, etc., has created huge opportunities for financial institutions to process massive volumes of data and apply advanced analytical techniques at low costs to improve their core operational processes and enable data driven decision making, higher productivity, and lower costs.
 Banks are targeting business domains like anti-money-laundering, financial crimes investigation, fraud detection, customer service operations, IT operations, network security and regulatory/risk reporting for application of advanced analytical techniques.

 What Stands in the Way of Technology Adoption

 In the financial services industry, there is an increasingly strategic focus to embed predictive analytics more than just descriptive analytics in their value chains to drive growth and profitability.
 Many companies are still challenged by rigid information architectures that have been built over the years to enable predictive analytics capabilities.
-Additionally, there are unique industry challenges in terms of speed, precision and sophistication—massive volumes of data, complexity of data formats and structures, ability to scale and process data in real-time, data integrity, security, privacy, regulatory standards, and modeling complexity present considerable challenges to technologists to develop scalable, integrated, and sustainable analytical solutions that drive business impact in the near term and long term.
+Additionally, there are unique industry challenges in terms of speed, precision and sophistication— massive volumes of data, complexity of data formats and structures, ability to scale and process data in real-time, data integrity, security, privacy, regulatory standards, and modeling complexity present considerable challenges to technologists to develop scalable, integrated, and sustainable analytical solutions that drive business impact in the near term and long term.
 Although many other industries and start-ups have rapidly rallied around the Cloud to leverage on-demand and advanced analytics capabilities, it’s still an area of evolution for the large, established banking institutions due to cyber security threats, compliance, and privacy issues.